History of Gardner Grange # 68

 In those days they were addressing some of the same problems we still address today.
 Such as; “How do we get new members.”
 Have a Feast was the solution.
 Thus the Oyster soup feeds started.

 A Grange store was opened in 1882.
 It isn’t known where it was.
 It would have been a Feed and General Store with farm implements and groceries .
-It is believed that that first building burned.
+It is believed that the first building burned.
 Later another “Grange Store” Stood at the corner of Park and Center across from the post office.
 It was a two story building with the store on the first floor and meeting room on he second floor.

 Other than the churches the Grange was the center of community activities, in the 1880s and 90s.
 The earliest Newspaper “The Gardner Graphic” reports, dances, special speakers, ice cream socials, oyster soup feeds, literary programs, and pie suppers, all held at the Grange Hall.